Liyin-Zhang/pinn-transient-stability/README.md

 ## Proposed Method
 ### SD-PINN Architecture
 The proposed **SD-PINN** adopts parallel low- and high-frequency branches, improving training in light of the **frequency principle** to achieve explicit spectral decoupling and faster convergence.
-- **Inputs:** Introduce multi-frequency Fourier feature mapping \(\phi(t)\) for time and concatenate with system-state features, explicitly supplying high-frequency bases to enhance cross-band representational capacity.
+- **Inputs:** Introduce multi-frequency Fourier feature mapping $\phi(t)$ for time and concatenate with system-state features, explicitly supplying high-frequency bases to enhance cross-band representational capacity.
-- **Activations:** Use SiLU in the low-frequency branch to emphasize smooth trends and suppress unnecessary high-frequency content; use SIREN-like sinusoidal activations in the high-frequency branch with a first-layer frequency amplification factor \(\omega_0\) to accelerate learning of oscillatory components.
+- **Activations:** Use SiLU in the low-frequency branch to emphasize smooth trends and suppress unnecessary high-frequency content; use SIREN-like sinusoidal activations in the high-frequency branch with a first-layer frequency amplification factor $\omega_0$ to accelerate learning of oscillatory components.
 - **Losses:** On top of data and physics residual terms, add spectral regularization with band constraints and a normalized inner-product orthogonality constraint based on second derivatives.
 <div align="center">
   <img src="assets/images/fig_12.png" alt="SD-PINN Architechture" width="60%">